PoisotLab/ms_mangal_synthesis/manuscript.md

 # Introduction

-Ecological networks are a useful way to think about ecological systems, and recently there has been an explosion of interest in them.
+Ecological networks are a useful way to think about ecological systems [@PoisStou16], and recently there has been an explosion of interest in them.
 This interest has motivated two efforts: an expansion of the tools used to investigate ecological networks, and an increase data collection efforts.
 In order for both of these efforts to progress, we need a means for ecologists to share and access high-quality network data.
 Mangal responds to this need, by providing an online database of open network data.
 Our purpose in the current document is threefold:

 1. to describe updates and improvements to the Mangal project
 2. to demonstrate the kinds of analyses possible through worked examples